 To encourage participation, the following guidance is available to assist you in making sure your event is accessible to as many participants as possible.

 Any road race held over an advertised, specific distance must hold a certificate of course measurement, issued by AUKCM, before its results can be used for ranking purposes.
 Your course measurement certificate should be submitted alongside your event licence application.
 Any road race that does not hold an official certificate of course accuracy will be recorded as ‘NAD’ (Non-accurate distance).

 If you have any questions about course measurement, please contact our Course Measurement Co-Ordinator Mike Burns on email@example.com.

-Following any licensed event, event organisers must send to scottishathletics a completed event return form, a copy of their entries list (including SA numbers) and a copy of their results within 28 days of their event taking place.
-Road race organisers should also complete a medical return form, and any levies collected from Road/MT, Cross Country or Trail/Ultra races should be paid at the same time.
+Following any licensed event, event organisers must send to scottishathletics a completed event return form within 28 days of their event taking place, and any levies collected from Road/MT, Cross Country or Trail/Ultra races should be paid at the same time.